 Evanston Celebrates National Drinking Water Week with 3rd Grade Art Contest

-The City of Evanston is hosting its annual art contest for 3rd grade students in celebration of National Drinking Water Week, May 6 through May 12, 2018.
+The City of Evanston is hosting a 3rd grade art contest in celebration of National Drinking Water Week (NDWW), which is May 5-11, 2019.
 The purpose of NDWW is to celebrate water as our most precious natural resource.
-This year’s theme is “Protect the Source.”
+This year's theme is "Protect the Source."

 3rd grade students are invited to showcase their ideas of what “Protect the Source” means to them.
-Submissions should fit on an 8.5-inch by 11-inch piece of paper or smaller.
-Hard-copies of the submissions should be delivered to the Evanston Water Production Bureau, 555 Lincoln St., by Monday, March 5 at 4 p.m.
-Communitywide online voting will occur from March 23 to April 6.
+Art submissions should fit on an 8.5-inch by 11-inch piece of paper or smaller.
+Hard copies of submissions should be dropped off or mailed to the Evanston Water Production Bureau, 555 Lincoln St., Evanston, IL 60201 by Monday, March 4 at 4 p.m.
+Submissions can be dropped off Monday through Friday, 7:30 a.m. to 4 p.m.
+Please include the student's full name, school, classroom number, and teacher’s name on the back of artwork.

-The winners will be announced at the Administration & Public Works Committee Meeting of the Evanston City Council on Monday, April 23 at 6 p.m.
-Awards will include Evanston Beach Token(s) for the 2018 summer, a plaque recognizing their achievement, and a chance to have their artwork displayed at the Main Public Library during Drinking Water Week.
+Winners will be announced at the Administration & Public Works Committee Meeting of the Evanston City Council.
+Awards will include Evanston beach tokens for the 2019 summer, a plaque recognizing their achievement, and a chance to have their artwork displayed at the main Evanston Public Library, 1703 Orrington Ave., during Drinking Water Week.

 For more information, please call/text 847-448-4311.
 For convenience, residents may simply dial 3-1-1 in Evanston.